dioxus-modal

 let modal = use_modal!(ModalComponent, context);

-role="dialog",aria-modal)Keyboard Navigation: Esc key closes modal out of the box
+role="dialog",aria-modal)Keyboard navigation: Esc closes the modal out of the box

 Compatibility with Dioxus versions